helcl42/WormHoles/README.md

 ## TODO

- - this library might be "inlined" into a single header (there are four at the moment)
+ - this library might be "inlined" into a single header

  - make tests